voxvanhieu/uda-project-ensuring-quality-releases/README.md

   * Go to Virtual Machines and Connect the VM created on Terraform to the Workspace ( Connect).
 Just wait that shows `Connected`.

-    * Set up custom logging , in the log analytics workspace go to Advanced Settings > Data > Custom Logs > Add > Choose File.
+    * Set up custom logging, in the log analytics workspace go to Advanced Settings > Data > Custom Logs > Add > Choose File.
 Select the file selenium.log > Next > Next.
 Put in the following paths as type Linux:

     /var/log/selenium/selenium.log